jjrboucher/Chromium-Browser-Artifact-Parser/README.md

 Older versions of Chrome used different tables and fields in some of the SQLite files, particularly as it relates to form data.
 This script is not designed to support those older versions.

+**New in version 2026-Mar-1:**
+- **History Clusters** artifact: Parses the cluster tables introduced in modern Chrome builds (`clusters`, `clusters_and_visits`, `content_annotations`, `context_annotations`, `cluster_visit_duplicates`).
+Produces six dedicated worksheets — Clusters Overview, Clusters Contents, Clusters Search Term, Clusters Timeline, Clusters Duplicate Visits, and Clusters Comprehensive Export.
+Note: the `cluster_keywords` table is empty in current Chrome builds (the Journeys UI was removed in Chrome 125); search terms are instead derived from the `content_annotations` table.
+- **Extensions** artifact: Reads each extension's `manifest.json` from the `Extensions/` subfolder of the profile and extracts the extension ID, name, version, description, author, and homepage URL.
+- Tested with Chrome 129, 145, Edge 129, Opera 113.

 If there is other data you know that can be parsed that is not being parsed, please reach out to me at the following gmail address: jjrboucher

 There are package requirements which you can find in the requirements.txt file.